jcreamer898/react-lifecycle/slides/content/index.md

 * Might be all you need
 * Simple
+* State forced to higher level container components

 ^ Sometimes all you need is to take props and return elements
+^ You’re forced to put state management where it belongs: in higher level container components.

 ---